 We have found that using proven good bulls on our hand-selected herd of brood cows has given us the best product we can offer to our customers.
 Whether it be their child's next State Champion 4-H Steer, a rancher's next investment on replacement heifers, or a couple who want to get back to the basics of raising their own organic, natural, and healthy food supply, we are able to pair our customers with the correct calf so as they can get the most out of the animal they are purchasing.

 Our prices vary each year, however they are some of the most consistent prices for home-grown cattle in the State, Region, and Country!
 We have a general range and RARELY does it go above the range.
 Sometimes it does go below so it's always good to check to see what we have.

-We calf in the late fall (October-December) which allows our customers to have calves that are big enough for Spring/Summer and some early Fall fairs; as well as cattle that can be fed out easily on good pastures and finished on little grain.
+We calf in the fall which allows our customers to have calves that are big enough for Spring/Summer and some early Fall fairs; as well as cattle that can be fed out easily on good pastures and finished on little grain.